 To be honest, the Bible provides us with no evidence at all.
 In about 42 or 44, King Herod Agrippa had Peter’s former associate James executed, while Peter himself was arrested.
 After having miraculously been liberated by an angel, Peter “departed and went to another place”.
-So say the Acts of the Apostles and that is all the information this book offers.
+So say the Acts of the Apostles and we do not know anything about this “other place”.
+According to the Acts, Peter later participated in a meeting of the apostles in Jerusalem in about 46-49, and after that he appeared in Antiochia (according to the Epistle to the Galatians).
+The silence that follows is deafening.
 We then have the First Epistle of Peter, which was addressed to some Christian communities in the East.
 Here we read that the elected in Babylon send their greetings.
 There is little doubt that ‘Babylon’ was a codename for Rome, but unfortunately that does not constitute evidence that Peter wrote this epistle in Rome, if he wrote it at all and if he ever travelled to Rome at all.
 The tradition that Peter did go to the Eternal City is somewhat supported by a passage in a letter by Ignatius, bishop of Antioch, who suggests that Peter and Paul were at the head of the church of Rome.
 Ignatius’ letter can be considered authentic, but it dates from about 110 and was therefore written several decades after Peter’s death.
 And then we have the apocryphal Acts of Peter, which do state explicitly that Peter took a ship to Italy, but which were written even later, presumably in the mid-second century.
 The tradition about Peter’s coming to Rome is therefore primarily based on very strong convictions, and it is quite possible that these had become entrenched in the minds of many Christians as early as the start of the second century.

 The Ager Vaticanus and Constantine’s basilica